Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 I am currently a third-year M.Eng. student at [Harbin Institute of Technology, Shenzhen (HITSZ)](https://www.hitsz.edu.cn/index.html).
 And I will join The Hong Kong University of Science and Technology as a PhD student in 2024 fall in the Department of [Computer Science and Engineering (CSE)] (https://cse.hkust.edu.hk/).
 I am fortunate to be advised by supervised by Prof. [Song Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/songguo) in [PEILab] (https://peilab.netlify.app/). -->

-I am currently a graduate student at the [Department of Computer Science and Technology, Harbin Institute of Technology, Shenzhen](http://cs.hitsz.edu.cn/).
-In the fall of 2024, I will advance my academic journey by joining [Department of Computer Science and Engineering, Hong Kong University of Science and Technology](https://cse.hkust.edu.hk/) as a PhD student.
-I am privileged to have the guidance and mentorship of [Prof. Song Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/songguo) at the [PEILab](https://peilab.netlify.app/), focusing on research in AI Agents.
+I am currently a graduate student at the [School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore](https://www.ntu.edu.sg/eee).
+Now working at [Institute of Microelectronics, Agency for Science Technology and Research (A*STAR), Singapore](https://www.a-star.edu.sg/ime).
+I am privileged to have the guidance and mentorship of [Prof. Goh Wang Ling](https://dr.ntu.edu.sg/cris/rp/rp01105) and [Do.
+Do Anh Tuan](https://www.a-star.edu.sg/qinc/about-qinc/our-team), doing Analog & RF circuit design.

-My research interests lie in the general area of machine learning and deep learning, and I have some research experience in the field of natural language processing.
-The long-term goal of my research is to develop a machine that can perceive, plan, and act in real-world scenes like humans.

-I am recently very interested in [MineDojo](https://minedojo.org/) (Minecraft simulator), [Roboflamingo](https://roboflamingo.github.io/)(Robot arm simulator), and [Habitat 3.0](https://aihabitat.org/habitat3/) (Home simulator), and will base my research on this.
+My research interests are TRx, analog and mm-wave circuit design.
 If you are interested in collaborating, please contact me.
 I'm open to any form of cooperation.

 <!-- > 📢📢📢 <font color=red>I am looking for a Ph.D. position (2024 Fall).</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:zhufangqi.hitsz@gmail.com). 😊 -->
 <!--